-This is where things get tricky.
+That’s why this is where things get tricky.
 The standard size for printed images is 4x6.
 That means each picture is four inches tall and six inches wide.
+Makes sense, right?
 When we think about an image that small, it seems to make sense that there’s a maximum possible resolution that we can get when we digitally scan them.
+After all, it’s a physical photo, so it should have physical limitations when digitized, right?

 And that assumption is correct.